restful-ma/rest-ruler/docs/rules/implemented-rules/Underscores-(_)-should-not-be-used-in-URI.md

 Description from Massé [1].

-Text viewer applications (browsers, editors, etc.) often underline URIs to provide a visual cue that they are clickable.
-Depending on the application’s font, the underscore (_) character can either get partially obscured or completely hidden by this underlining.
-To avoid this confusion, use hyphens (-) instead of underscores (as described in “Rule: Hyphens (-) should be used to improve the readability of URIs” --> Link to GitHub file follows).
+"Text viewer applications (browsers, editors, etc.) often underline URIs to provide a visual cue that they are clickable.
+Depending on the application's font, the underscore (_) character can either get partially obscured or completely hidden by this underlining.
+To avoid this confusion, use hyphens (-) instead of underscores (as described in “Rule: Hyphens (-) should be used to improve the readability of URIs” --> Link to GitHub file follows)."

 ## Implemented